getbase/starter/readme.md

 ## Documentation

-Base starter includes the latest version of Base and Base Modules to get you started.
+Base starter includes the latest version of Base to get you started.

-Base starter has a powerful Webpack config which compiles SCSS with live reload support, optimises images minifies CSS/JS and inlines CSS/JS code.
+Base starter is powered by ParcelJS which compiles SCSS with live reload support, optimises images, compiles and minifies CSS/JS.

 There are a series of npm scripts that can perform all the above tasks in a single action.
 Below is a list of all the npm scripts within the Base Starter package.json.